dgowrie/my-grunt-starter/README.md

 ----
 ## LOCAL SETUP

-Grunt
+**Grunt**
-The project is using Grunt for basic task management.
+The project is using Grunt as a task runner, including:
+  * real-time compiling, concatenating, minifying, and linting
+  * watching and reloading
+  * build / deploy tasks
+  * general development environment and workflow standardization
+  * ...more

 Grunt has already been configured with a package.json and a Gruntfile. ([Grunt.js](http://gruntjs.com/getting-started))

-Sass
+**Sass**
 Sass is used to preprocess and compile CSS, all handled by Grunt on your local setup.
 Sass Source maps are enabled, to make debugging easier.